AndreaBarghigiani/AndreaBarghigiani/README.md

 ### 👋 Hi there, here's Andrea

 Got my introduction to the amazing web development field with [WordPress](https://wordpress.org/) more than 10 years ago and I felt in love right away ❤️
-At the beginning WordPress gave me the opportunity to jump start my development without thinking about backend at all and helped me to start focusing on what (I discovered) I really enjoyed of web development: the Front End 🎉

-Transform code into amazing UI that amaze the users of the apps I build gives me joy 🤩

-After spending many years building WordPres themes and small plugins for my clients I decided to move on and leave the freelance career to join a company that would let me work (and keep learning) on the part that I really love of the Front End: JavaScript.
+Then I make a career choice in Front End development and I started to learn JavaScript and invest deeply into one of the mayor UI libraries out there known as React.js.

+But you know devs right?
+They're curious creatures so lately I've started to learn deeply Ruby and Ruby on Rails, also because this is the flavour at my new company, and have to say that the power of the framework and the simplicity of the language exited me.

-Right now I am part of the amazing team of [WPMU DEV](https://premium.wpmudev.org/) where I work mostly with React.js creating the Hub, a piece of cake that helps thousands of customers to manage the WordPress installations of their clients.
+Right now I am part of the amazing team of [Odd Camp](https://www.oddcamp.com/) where I work mostly with, you guess, Ruby on Rails where we use to create fast web applications for our clients.
+Since my focus is more on the Front End side of it I am using hevily the new ViewComponents and start to master Hotwire.

 I really love this field and I am constantly learning new things that improve my work and my ability to translate complex problems into interfaces that are intuitive and easy to use, well this is mostly thanks to the amazing designer that luckly I've met during my career 😊